netbox-community/netbox/docs/configuration/error-reporting.md

 !!! warning "Consider performance implications"
     A high sampling rate for transactions can induce significant performance penalties.
 If transaction reporting is desired, it is recommended to use a relatively low sample rate of 10% to 20% (0.1 to 0.2).

+---

+## SENTRY_SEND_DEFAULT_PII

+Default: False (disabled)

+If this flag is enabled, certain personally identifiable information (PII) is added.

+!!! warning "Sensitive data"
+    If you enable this option, be aware that senstive data such as cookies and auth tokens will be logged.